evolvingstuff/vdw2/content/posts/fasting-may-reduce-inflammation-and-long-covid.md

 .---

-#### VitaminDWiki – <a href="/posts/vitamin-d-aids-the-clearing-out-of-old-cells-autophagy-many-studiesautophagy-aided-by-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Vitamin D aids the clearing out of old cells (autophagy) – many studies|Autophagy aided by Vitamin D">Vitamin D aids the clearing out of old cells (autophagy) – many studies|Autophagy aided by Vitamin D</a>
+#### VitaminDWiki – <a href="/posts/vitamin-d-aids-the-clearing-out-of-old-cells-autophagy-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Vitamin D aids the clearing out of old cells (autophagy) – many studies">Autophagy aided by Vitamin D</a>

  **<a href="/posts/vitamin-d-aids-the-clearing-out-of-old-cells-autophagy-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Vitamin D aids the clearing out of old cells (autophagy) – many studies">Vitamin D aids the clearing out of old cells (autophagy) – many studies</a> isthe link in the above section title**